MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/classification.rst

    :alt: Classification Imputation
    :width: 100%

-The imputation step addresses missing values in your dataset by replacing them with calculated values using three advanced strategies: Simple Imputer, KNN Imputer, and Iterative Imputer.
+The imputation step addresses missing values in your dataset by replacing them with calculated values using three advanced strategies: **Simple Imputer, KNN Imputer, and Iterative Imputer**.
 Options include mean, median, or mode imputation for categorical data, ensuring your classification models have complete datasets for accurate predictions.

 1. **Simple Imputer:** Basic replacement strategies for quick handling of missing data.